-Billy Towers lived in Glanmore Crescent and had continued interest in athletics and yachting.
+Billy Towers lived in Glanmore Crescent in Swansea and had continued interest in athletics and yachting.
 He was a familiar figure at the Swansea docks for many years.
 He died aged just 42 on 6th July 1904, having suffered from paralysis due to peritonitis and other complications.
-He was described by those who knew him in Swansea, as “a difficult man to know, but like all such, to know the man was to be endeared to him.
+He was described by those close to him in Swansea, as “a difficult man to know, but like all such, to know the man was to be endeared to him.
 A highly strung nature, a kind heart.”

 Swansea RFC gratefully acknowledges the help of rugby historian Howard Evans in discovering some of W H Towers' background.

 Click on a season for a match by match breakdown.